These rules are required to be upheld by all QFA Inc Breeders

-- The structure to be non-porous or coated with non-toxic materials to facilitate easy cleaning.
+- The structure must be non-porous or coated with non-toxic materials to facilitate easy cleaning.

-- Appropriate cleaning and disinfecting agents should be used only in recommended concentrations and the area should be allowed to dry before the animal is allowed to return, as some solutions can be absorbed through the skin/paw pads.
+- Appropriate cleaning and disinfecting agents should be used only in recommended concentrations and the area should be allowed to dry before the animal is allowed to return as some solutions can be absorbed through the skin/paw pads.
 NOTE: PHENOLS eg Dettol must never be used.
 Many essential oils are also toxic to cats.

-- Minimum cage size for a single cat confined at night-time only, or for no longer than Eight (8) hours = 1200mm long x 400mm wide x 600mm high.
+- Minimum unit size for a single cat confined at night time only, or for no longer than eight (8) hours – approximately 1.2m x 0.4m x 0.6m high

-- Minimum permanent unit size for a single adult cat = 1600mm long x 1600mm wide x 1950mm high, or an equivalent area.
+- Minimum permanent unit size for a single adult cat – approximately 1.5m x 1.5m x 1.8m high

-- Minimum permanent unit for two to four (2-4) cats = 3600mm long x 2400mm wide x 1950mm high.
-No more than four (4) cats to be housed on a permanent basis in a unit this size, as cats are territorial, and over-crowding causes undue stress.
+- Minimum permanent unit size for 3 or 4 adult cats – approximately 3.5m x 3.5m x 1.8m high.
+No more than four (4) cats to be house on a permanent basis in a unit this size, as cats are territorial and overcrowding causes undue stress.